AngeloArise/cryptonite_taskphase_mayank/picoctf/Reverse_Engg.md

 Was pretty simple to figure out, the instructions were right there in the challenge description, could not copy the flag though, i had to type it out.

 ### Flag
+Challenge required the user to follow the set of instructions given in the description of the challenge.
 ```
 picoCTF{d3bugg3r_dr1v3_197c378a}
 ```